whisthq/whist/main-webserver/README.md

 We leverage Hasura GraphQL (hosted on Heroku) to enable real-time database access and serverless database retrieval.
 For pure SQL requests, we encourage using GraphQL instead of writing your own server endpoint to minimize the amount of code we write and because GraphQL has a lot of really nice built-in features.

 GraphQL is already set up, but here's a [setup doc](https://hasura.io/docs/1.0/graphql/core/deployment/deployment-guides/heroku.html) for reference.
 Hasura GraphQL also provides a console for easy interfacing with the database.
 The prod database console is [here](prod-database.fractal.co) using access key stored as a config variable in the Heroku `fractal-graphql` application.

+If you want to test with local GraphQL endpoints, running `bash hasura_run.sh` in the `docker` subdirectory will create a local instance of Hasura at `localhost:8080`.
+It currently uses the dev database with admin secret `secret` and auth hook `http://host.docker.internal:7730/hasura/auth` (assuming that you're running a local instance of the webserver through docker), but change as needed to get the ports you want.

 ## Testing